The Inheritance

 Lindrum was to miss the championship in his third English season, which he spent mostly on a North American exhibition tour in Canada and the USA with Tom Newman.
 The tour made a financial loss due to a lack of sponsorships and a disappointing turnout.

-The nursery cannon problem escalated, with McConachy exploiting them in matchplay.
+The nursery cannon problem escalated, with McConachy exploiting them in match play.
 It prompted the Billiards Association and Control Council (B.A. & C.C.) to make necessary rule changes and prevent the game's downfall.

 1932-1933